-In conclusion, I offer the reader the following challenge.

-Computational Challenge: Anyone who still does not accept my result, namely, that universality in computation is a myth, has but one option: to prove it wrong.
-In order to do this, one must exhibit a universal computer capable of a finite and fixed number of operations per time unit, on which each one of the computations in the following classes, and described in [6] - [18], [26], [42] - [47], can be performed:

-- 1. Computations with time-varying variables - 2.
-Computations with time-varying computational complexity - 3.
-Computations with rank-varying computational complexity - 4.
-Computations with interacting variables - 5.
-Computations with uncertain time constraints - 6.
-Computations with global mathematical constraints.
+In conclusion, the reader is offered the following challenge.
+Anyone who still does not accept the NCT, namely, that universality in computation is a myth, has but one option: To prove it wrong.
+In order to do this, one must exhibit a universal computer capable of a finite and fixed number of operations per time unit, on which each one of the computations in the following classes (described in Section 3, and in [4] - [18], [27], and [42] - [47]), can be performed: Computations with time-varying variables, computations with time-varying computational complexity, computations with rank-varying computational complexity, computations with uncertain time constraints, and computations with global mathematical constraints.
 It is important that the purported universal computer be able to execute successfully all aforementioned computations, since each one of them, by itself, is a counterexample to computational universality.
 For a simplified (and perhaps more colorful) version of the challenge, please see [5].